 Nutrient Neutrality information is required before a planning application is validated where the proposed development is in one of the catchment areas.
 See our Nutrient Neutrality FAQs for further detail.

-Supported by Department for Levelling Up, Housing and Communities, Lake District National Park Authority is working with Cumberland Council, Natural England, The Environment Agency, United Utilities, Westmorland and Furness Council and other partners and local planning authorities to identify and promote strategic mitigation options and solutions across affected catchments.
+The Lake District National Park Authority, Cumberland Council, Westmorland and Furness Council and advisors to the partnership are working to identify and promote strategic mitigation options and solutions across affected catchments.
 This will support the delivery of Local Planning Authorities’ spatial strategies and enable the unlocking of existing planning applications and future proposals (particularly in respect of housing and tourism provision) without unacceptable impact upon nature conservation interests.

-This work will run alongside Natural England's strategic mitigation project until Spring 2025 and;
+This work will run alongside Natural England's strategic mitigation project and;

 Ricardo AEA has produced a Nutrient Mitigation Solutions Report which considers the four catchments listed above.
 The report, amongst other things, identifies the main sources of nutrient pollution and recommends a number of mitigation solutions to offset stalled and future development.
 Please note that the information on source apportionment may differ to that held by the Environment Agency as different methodologies have been used.